Wrongful Death Suit Filed by Daughter of Tennessee Employee Killed in Hurricane Helene Flood

 “Based on information we’ve uncovered, including accounts from surviving employees, we believe this tragedy could have been avoided.
 Impact Plastics was aware of the flood risks, and while employees requested permission to leave, the company failed to act.”

-The complaint alleges the company “had no emergency plan” despite the factory being located in a Federal Emergency Management Agency-designated flood zone.
+The complaint alleges that the company “had no emergency plan” despite the factory being located in a Federal Emergency Management Agency-designated flood zone.

-By 9:14 a.m., almost two hours after employees started work, the National Weather Service issued a flash flood warning urging people to seek high ground but senior management at Impact Plastics took no action, according to the complaint.
+By 9:14 a.m., almost two hours after employees started work, the National Weather Service issued a flash flood warning urging people to seek high ground, but senior management at Impact Plastics took no action, according to the complaint.

-“Multiple Impact Plastics employees were greatly distressed that they were not allowed to leave and that there was no plan for the dangerously developing weather,” the complaint said.
+“Multiple Impact Plastics employees were greatly distressed that they were not allowed to leave and that there was no plan for the dangerously developing weather,” the complaint reads.
 “They asked whether they could leave, and they were not given permission to do so.”

 At 10 a.m., employees were instructed to move their cars because of the flooding parking lot, the complaint states.
 By then, many of the cars were already submerged.